Everything you need to know, or didn’t realise you had to know, about Chinese — the language

 People don’t think in tones — but they know them when asked.

-But just as you wouldn’t say “hey WOULD you LIIIIIKE a hamBURger” in random pitches, and just as an Irish person has a different tone to an American, sentences have natural tone flow, and that’s what makes spoken Chinese sound natural or not.
+Just as you wouldn’t say “hey WOULD you LIIIIIKE a hamBURger” in random pitches, and just as an Irish person has a different tone to an American, sentences have natural tone flow, and that’s what makes spoken Chinese sound natural or not.

 You can get tones wrong and people will get you unless they want an excuse to not talk to you.